by Andrea M. Darcy

 Symptoms and signs of repressing emotions

-- you secretly think anger and sadness are ‘bad’
+- secretly think anger and sadness are ‘bad’

-- if you do get angry or sad, you might overreact to something (blowing up when you are asked to dry the dishes more carefully)
+- overreact when angry or sad (blowing up when you are asked to dry the dishes more carefully)

-- you think you feel ‘fine’ all the time and see yourself as ‘laid back’ and ‘easygoing’
+- think you feel ‘fine’ all the time and see yourself as ‘laid back’ and ‘easygoing’

-- you have experiences you are not sure you enjoy but you just let them happen
+- have experiences you are not sure you enjoy but you just let them happen

-- if you take the time to hear your thoughts, it’s negative thinking or criticisms of yourself and/or others
+- take the time to hear your thoughts, it’s negative thinking or criticisms of yourself and/or others

-- you might feel a need to be in control of things.
+- feel a need to be in control of things.

 Still not sure if you are emotionally repressed?
 It might be helpful to consider the feedback others often give you.
 Have you often been told that ‘you have a wall’, that ‘there is something fake about you’, or that you are ’emotionally cold’?
 Or even that you are passive aggressive?
 These can be signs you have a backlog of hidden emotions that need to be expressed.